-We experimented with four different approaches for including unlabeled examples into risk stratification.
-The obtained results are comparable to the results in related works.
+In our work we experimented with four different approaches for including unlabeled examples into cardiac patient risk stratification.
+The results obtained in the first experimental analysis are comparable to the results found in the literature.
 The utilization of additional examples shows promising results, especially with the fuzzy learning approach that utilizes reliability estimate CNK.

-In the future, we shall evaluate the methodology on databases with more complex risk levels.
-Secondly, we shall also analyze the performance of supervised learning algorithms and impact of their parameters.
-Thirdly, neural networks and deep learning are opening promising directions also in medical problems.
+In our future work we shall evaluate the proposed approaches on several other domains and thoroughly analyze the impact of parameters on the performance.
+Secondly, neural networks and deep learning are opening promising directions also in medical problems.
 Due to the limitation of resources, we did not include them in this work, but shall also include them in the work to follow.